stirlo/thegossroom/_posts/2025-08-16-kim-kardashian-shows-off-blond-hair-transformation-about-that-time.md

 - kim-kardashian
 - fashion
 temperature: 100
-title: "Kim Kardashian shows off blond hair transformation: \u2018About that time\u2019"
+title: 'Kim Kardashian shows off blond hair transformation: ‘About that time’'
 ---

 The Skims founder debuted her switched-up look with a sultry snap shared on her Instagram Friday.